Kiln-AI/Kiln/guides/Fine Tuning LLM Models Guide.md

 - Fine tuning Llama 3.2 1b, Llama 3.2 3b, Llama 3.1 8b, Llama 3.1 70b, and Mixtral 8x7b on Fireworks: $1.47
 - Fine tuning GPT 4o-Mini on OpenAI: $2.03
 - Fine tuning GPT 4o on OpenAI: $16.91
-- Fine tuning Llama/Gemma on Unsloth: $0.00 (free Google Colab T4)
+- Fine tuning Llama 3.2 1b/3b on Unsloth: $0.00 (free Google Colab T4)

 If it wasn't for GPT-4o, the whole project would have less than $6!

-Meanwhile our fastest fine-tune (Llama 3.2 1b) is about 10x faster and 200x cheaper than our initial
+Meanwhile our fastest fine-tune (Llama 3.2 1b) is about 10x faster and 200x cheaper than the models we used during synthetic data generation (source:OpenRouter stats & prices).

 ### Next Steps